pmj/virtio-net-osx/readme.md

 that support virtio network adapters, buf if you can, it would be nice to know if the driver works on those.

+## Future refinements

+Longer term, if we wish to support other virtio devices, the PCI device handling should be separated out into a distinct class from the ethernet controller.
+This could then take care of general feature negotiation, memory mapping, virtqueue handling, etc. To illustrate, the I/O registry hierarchy currently implemented by this driver is:

+    IOPCIDevice -> eu_philjordan_virtio_net[IOEthernetController] -> IOEthernetInterface

+Where the object on the left side of the arrow is the provider of the one on the right.
+Under the proposed scheme, it would look something like this:

+    IOPCIDevice -> VirtioPCIDriver -> VirtioNetController[IOEthernetController] -> IOEthernetInterface

+Other types of virtio devices would likewise attach to the `VirtioPCIDriver`.

 ## Binaries